-For most of us, Republic Day begins with watching the parade and all the tableaus that follow.
+For most of us, Independence begins with watching the parade and all the tableaus that follow.
 With so many changes taking place in the country, our independence and freedom have taken on a much deeper meaning.
 (You can hear our podcast on Article 370 here).

-However, food remains the one unifying factor no matter where we are or what we do.
-This Republic Day get creative and give your family a surprise by trying out one of these cool recipes and bring a smile on their faces.
-These recipes are healthy and tasty and adding colour will make it a lot more interesting and fun for the family.
+However, no matter where we are or what we do, food is a unifying factor.
+This Republic Day get creative and give your family a surprise by trying out one of these cool recipes and bringing a smile to their faces.
+These recipes are yummy and adding colour will make them a lot more interesting and fun for the family.

-Also, are your kids complaining of the same dish being made again and again?
-The KSP Meal Plan Subscription programme is what you need.
+Also, are your kids complaining about the same dish being made again and again?

-For just Rs 499 you get 50 meal plans in your inbox – one new meal plan every week for a FULL YEAR.
+For just Rs 999 you get 52 meal plans in your inbox – one new meal plan every week for a FULL YEAR, along with curated exclusive recipes, tried & tested tips and hacks, a seasonal grocery list and more!
+We also have 11 FREE recipe guides if you sign up with us today.

 Let us handle all the research, menu planning, organization, and grocery list-making for you and simplify life for you through the week.